sevilturner/Clean-Code/CodingStandards.md

 2. Open Closed Principle (OCP)
 You should be able to extend a classes behaviour without modifying it.

 3. METHODS SHOULD BE KEPT SMALL.
 They should do ONE thing and do it well.
 The more lines of code in a method the harder it is to understand.
 Everyone recommends 20-25 lines of code is good.
 If you need comments to understand the purpose of the method, it is a good place to start refactoring that method.

-4. The stepdown rule: as much as possible, order your method from top to bottom so that they read like a narrative and the code reader can easily follow the flow.
+4. The stepdown rule: as much as possible.
+Order your method from top to bottom so that they read like a narrative and the code reader can easily follow the flow.

 5. Avoid method with too many parameters.
 If you end up with a function with more than 3 parameters, use a structure or a class that puts all these parameters together.
 This is generally a better design and valuable abstraction.
 Additionally, unit testing a method with many parameters requires many scenarios to test.

 ```cs
 \\too many arguments